exercism/blog/posts/september-2024-restructure.md

 I'll be taking the next two weeks off, unplugging and recovering a little.

 Thanks for all your support - emotional and financial.
-Exercism's community is phenominal and I'm deeply grateful to everyone involved in the project.
+Exercism's community is phenomenal and I'm deeply grateful to everyone involved in the project.